ThatNintendoNerd/Smush-Material-Research/gamma.md

  the type of compression used to store the data but also how to convert the RGB values to floating point when accessed by the shaders.

 ## Recommended Formats
 The texture format must match the type of data stored in the texture for the texture to render correctly in game.
-Smash Ultimate uses the sRGB format for storing the final color to be displayed on screen, so anything storing color data should also use a format with "sRGB" as part of the format name.

 <table class="table table-striped">
     <thead>
         <tr>